 Plan Early, Very Early

 First, you should plan early.
-If fact, if you can take your cats or dogs to the vet a year before your trip, do so.
-You will avoid many of the headaches awaiting, including the extended quarantine my cats had to endure—and the cost of keeping them there.
+In fact, if you can take your cats or dogs to the vet a year before your trip, do so.
+You will avoid many of the headaches awaiting, including the extended quarantine — and the cost of keeping them there.

 Your first step is to get an International Standards Organization-qualified microchip placed inside your pet.
 Japan will not accept, in most cases, any vaccines administered before the microchip is implanted.

-The next step, if you're as unlucky as I was, is to revaccinate your pet.
+The next step is to revaccinate your pet.
 You might have assumed that because your tabby was up-to-date on vaccinations that all would go smoothly.
 It won't.
 Japan has different requirements for vaccinating pets against rabies.
 Your little Garfield will need vaccines not usually given in the U.S. And you'll need to prove he got them.

 Japan only accepts so-called inactivated or recombinant vaccines and not live ones.
 In addition, those vaccines must be given over two or more rounds for Japanese officials to agree your pet is free of rabies.
 It's unlikely, if you're living in the U.S., that your cat already meets these requirements.
 Ask your vet about this, then request that the vet walk you through the vaccination process.